-CMD or Command Prompt acts as a command-line interface in all windows operating systems.
-So it is also included in their latest OS, Windows 11.
-People who use this daily already know that it plays a vital role in windows as you can use the command to operate or manage your system easily.
+CMD, or Command Prompt, acts as a command-line interface in all Windows operating systems and is also included in their latest OS, Windows 11.
+People who use it daily already know that it plays a vital role in Windows, as you can use the command to operate or manage your system easily.

-But people who use windows 11 now also face Command Prompt Not Working issue.
-There are multiple reasons for this: corrupted system files, missing environment variable third-party antivirus, incomplete windows updates, and more.
-So we make a comprehensive guide and list all the best ways to fix Command Prompt Not Working on Windows 11.
-Try these one by one and you can get the solution.
+But people who use Windows 11 now also face Command Prompt Not Working issues.
+There are multiple reasons for this: corrupted system files, missing environment variable third-party antivirus, incomplete Windows updates, and more.

 Also Read- How to Turn Off / Disable Windows 11 Firewall

-Fixing this issue is no big deal so anybody can apply our below methods and fix it.
+Fixing this issue is no big deal, so anybody can apply our methods below.
 You just need to follow these steps carefully.

-Antivirus is a very aggressive tool while protecting your pc against multiple types of threats and cyberattacks.
+Antivirus is a very aggressive tool for protecting your PC against multiple types of threats and cyberattacks.
 Sometimes, it can also detect your system files as viruses, preventing them from running.
-So there is some windows program such as command prompt that fall into this and are not open because of antivirus.
+So, some Windows programs, such as the command prompt, fall into this category and are not open because of antivirus.

-So I recommend you disable your antivirus for some time and try to run a command prompt and see if it is working or not.
-Disabling antivirus will not harm your pc as your pc functionality may improve.disable antivirus
+So, I recommend you disable your antivirus for some time and try running a command prompt to see if it is working.
+Disabling antivirus will not harm your PC, as your PC functionality may improve.disable antivirus

 If you’re having trouble opening the Command Prompt because you’re having problems with the Start menu or the Windows Search, you can try creating a shortcut to it in your desktop.
 Here’s how to do it:

-1. On your Windows 11 home screen, right-click anywhere in free space and hover the mouse over New> Shortcut.
+1. Right-click on your Windows 11 home screen anywhere in free space and hover the mouse over New> Shortcut.

 2. After that, type cmd.exe and click on Next.